daratourt/Impact-of-Undersampling-Techniques-on-Imbalanced-Healthcare-Data-A-Case-Study-on-Stroke-Prediction/README.md

 10. **Decision Tree:** A non-parametric model that splits data based on feature values to form a tree-like structure.
 It’s interpretable and useful for both classification and regression tasks, though prone to overfitting.
 11. **Naive Bayes:** A probabilistic classifier based on Bayes' theorem, with the assumption that features are independent.
 It’s efficient and performs well on high-dimensional data, especially with text classification.
 12. **Linear Discriminant Analysis (LDA):** A linear classifier that projects data onto a lower-dimensional space, maximizing class separability.
 LDA is suitable for classification when the classes are linearly separable.
-13.**Quadratic Discriminant Analysis (QDA):** An extension of LDA that models quadratic decision boundaries, allowing it to capture non-linear relationships between features and class labels.
+13. **Quadratic Discriminant Analysis (QDA):** An extension of LDA that models quadratic decision boundaries, allowing it to capture non-linear relationships between features and class labels.
 14. **Extra Trees (Extremely Randomized Trees):** An ensemble method similar to Random Forest, but with more randomization in the tree-building process.
 It often improves generalization and is faster than Random Forest due to the reduced complexity in splitting nodes.

 **Sources (APA Style):**